RxnRover/RxnRover/documentation/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

    installing other plugins please remember to read the installation instructions provided by the authors carefully!

-To install the plugins acquired in :ref:`mock-experiment-download-plugins`, extract each ZIP file into the ``<documents>/RxnRover/Plugins`` directory, where ``<documents>`` is the current user's Documents directory.
+To install the plugins acquired in :ref:`mock-experiment-download-plugins`, double click the .vip files you download, or open them in VIPM (VI Package Manager) and follow the instructions to install them.
+If you do not have VIPM, you can manually install the plugins by extracting each ZIP file into the ``<documents>/RxnRover/Plugins`` directory, where ``<documents>`` is the current user's Documents directory.
 (:ref:`missing-plugin-directories`)